Photo by ShareGrid on Unsplash

 This is beneficial because Canon was able to add a much larger, 30MP sensor into this camera with the extra space.

-I’m going to speak about the sensor a bit later on more in depth, but suffice it to say that this 30MP sensor means you can use this camera as the perfect all-around camera, for either stills or video.
+I’m going to speak about the sensor a bit later on more in-depth, but suffice it to say that this 30MP sensor means you can use this camera as the perfect all-around camera, for either stills or video.
 For recording the audio, you can carry a pocket-friendly Rode Wireless GO II microphone with you.

 The Canon HD video in the Canon EOS 5D Mark IV is super-sampled and comes at 180Mbps.
 In fact, the Canon HD video looks a lot better than 4K in other, similar cameras.